lexa-diky/ktor-incontrol/README.md

     override val route = "/{user}"

-    // handler function is required to be public and suspended suspend fun handle(@Path user: String) = "Hello $user" }
+    // handler function is required to be only public function in class suspend fun handle(@Path user: String) = "Hello $user" }
 ```